random-parts/travel/travel-visa-to-china.md

 > _I used the Consulate-General of The People's Republic of China - Houston in the information below.
 Check the Embassy/Consulate that [serves your location]_

 US Citizens traveling to mainland China will need to apply for a visa.
 For a **tourist visa**, you will need to apply for the [L visa] at the Embassy or Consulate that serves your state.
-The are visa agencies that will take care of this for you, if you don't mind mailing your passport to some random agency you found from a [DuckDuckGo] search.
+There are visa agencies that will take care of this for you, if you don't mind mailing your passport to some random agency you found from a [DuckDuckGo] search.
 Plus, adding about $150-200 on top of the $140 visa fee.

 ### **Paperwork: Tourist Visa**